 “We think we have all these services, all of this expertise, and now we want to take a company and do a deep dive with them,” Flicker said.

-Serving as program director will be Margaret Roth, a cofounder and former leader at local startup Yet Analytics.
+Serving as program director will be Margaret Roth, a cofounder of Yet Analytics.